Last Updated on February 15, 2025

-Bolivia currently lets citizens from most developed countries like the UK, France, Spain, Portugal, Germany, Italy, Australia, Japan, Switzerland, Canada, etc, enter its territory by just presenting a passport.
-But many countries from Asia, Africa, and Central America, along with the US and South Korea, will require a tourist visa to enter Bolivia.
+In Bolivia, citizens from most developed countries, such as the UK, France, Spain, Portugal, Germany, Italy, Australia, Japan, Switzerland, Canada, etc., can enter the country by simply presenting a passport.
+However, many countries in Asia, Africa, and Central America, along with the US and South Korea, require a tourist visa for entry.

-Most countries from the 1st world will only require a passport to enter Bolivia, including many countries in the European Union and South America, also Canada, Japan, Australia, etcetera.
-The rest of the countries, including the US, will always require at least a tourist visa to enter Bolivia.
+Most developed nations only require a passport for their citizens to enter Bolivia, including many countries in the European Union and South America, as well as Canada, Japan, and Australia.
+Citizens of other countries, including the US, will always require at least a tourist visa to enter Bolivia.

-Currently, in 2023, people from most 1st world countries can enter Bolivia without a visa (except for the US, Americans will always need a visa), including most countries from Eastern Europe, like England, France, Italy, Spain, Denmark, Germany, etcetera, also many other developed countries like Japan and Australia.
+As of 2023, citizens from most developed countries can enter Bolivia *without a visa* (except for the US – Americans always require a visa).
+This includes most countries in Western Europe, such as England, France, Italy, Spain, Denmark, Germany, etc., as well as other developed nations like Japan and Australia.

-Even more, citizens from almost all the countries from South America and many countries in Central America can enter Bolivian territory without a passport.
-In fact, people from these countries are required to only present an ID document to enter our country.
+Furthermore, citizens from nearly all South American countries and many Central American countries can enter Bolivian territory *without a passport*.
+In fact, people from these countries are only required to present an ID document to enter our country.

-On the other hand, countries that have important political or economic issues within their territory normally don’t have visa-free entrance to Bolivia.
-Some of them will even require a “prior review and approval” in the Bolivia Migration Entity (DISEMIG) before being granted a visa to enter the country.
+On the other hand, countries experiencing significant political or economic challenges within their territory typically do not have visa-free entry to Bolivia.
+Some even require “prior review and approval” from the Bolivian Migration Authority (DISEMIG) before a visa is granted.

 The US and Puerto Rico